holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/03_turing_test/lesson_plan.md

     type an answer in order to illustrate the Turing test, please answer the following question: ..."
     ```
+    - Note: `claude.ai` was unwilling to pretend to be a human
 - Eliza ChatBot loaded up
     - https://web.njit.edu/~ronkowit/eliza.html